Koko Prasetyo Darkuncoro

 Koko Prasetyo Darkuncoro (born October 2, 1981 in Jakarta) is a beach volleyball player from Indonesia.
 He competed at the 2006 Asian Games, and won a silver medal at the 2002 Asian Games.
 At the 2008 Asian Beach Games he received a gold medal with partner Andy Ardiyansah.

+Teamed-up with Ade Candra Rachmawan, they won the silver medal at the 2013 Islamic Solidarity Games.
+He and Rachmawan also competed at the 2014 Asian Games, finished in the fourth position after lost to Chinese pair in the bronze medal match.
+Darkuncoro and Rachmawan then claimed the gold medal at the 2014 Asian Beach Games in Phuket, Thailand.